Tire and Tube Removal and Installation

 When servicing a flat tire, always inspect tire and tube carefully to locate the cause of failure.
 This will help prevent future flats from the same cause.

-- Inflate inner tube if possible.
-Inflate until tube is twice its normal width.
+- If possible, inflate inner tube to twice its normal width.

-- Inspect for air leaks by holding tube close to the sensitive skin of lips or by holding tube near your ear to hear leaks.
+- Inspect for air leaks by holding tube close to the sensitive skin of lips or by holding tube near your ear to hear air escaping.
 Move the tube around its circumference.
 If these steps do not work, submerge tube in water and watch for bubbles at the hole.

 - Cut at valve core, commonly from misalignment of tube in rim or riding with low pressure.
 Be sure tube is mounted straight in rim and check pressure before rides.

-- Leaky valve core, tighten with a valve core tool.
+- Leaky valve core.
+Tighten with a valve core tool such as the VC-1.
 More common with Schrader type valves, but also possible on some Presta valves.

 - Inspect outside of tread for protruding nails, pieces of glass, thorns, or other objects.
 Squeeze any cut to look inside for objects such as slivers of glass.